-You access this window from 1-6 Period and Fiscal Year Management by way of the View Audit History link located at the bottom-left of the window.
+You open the Audit History window from 1-6 Period and Fiscal Year Management by way of the View Audit History link located at the bottom-left of the window.
 Every time you initiate an audit, the program logs audit history in the window's grid.